 Start the OpenVPN server¶

 Start to start your OpenVPN server.
 Otherwise, you will not be able to connect to the OpenVPN server by using its configuration file.

 To check if OpenVPN Server is working properly¶

 To check if OpenVPN Server is working properly, we can use another device connected to another network and use the OpenVPN configuration we exported earlier to connect and see whether it connects properly and whether the IP address is the IP of OpenVPN Server.

 The simpliest way is to use a cell phone with OpenVPN official client app installed, turn off its Wi-Fi connection, and only connect to Internet via 3G/4G/5G.
 Then open the OpenVPN app, import the OpenVPN configuration we previously exported .
 Enable the connection, check if the phone has Internet access and whether its IP address is the IP of your OpenVPN Server.

 - The Internet Service Provider doesn't assign you a public IP address, please check here.

-- You may need setup port forward, please check here.
+- You may need setup port forwarding, please check here.

 - The port you are using for OpenVPN Server is blocked by the Internet Service Provider, change to another port, or contact the Internet Service Provider.

-- Some countries/resions may block the VPN connection.
+- Some countries/regions may block the VPN connection.

 Some Internet Service Providers may change your IP address sometimes.
 To overcome this, enable the DDNS, then edit the configuration to replace DDNS url with your public IP address.